coderabbitai/coderabbit-docs/docs/faq/faq.md

 #### Can I switch between different organizations on CodeRabbit?

 Yes, you can switch between different organizations on CodeRabbit.
-To do so, click on the organization name in the top-right corner of the CodeRabbit UI.
+To do so, click on the organization name in the top-left corner of the CodeRabbit UI.

 ![Switch Organizations](./images/cr_support_orgs_light.png#gh-light-mode-only)
 ![Switch Organizations](./images/cr_support_orgs_dark.png#gh-dark-mode-only)